Smatek1001/AI_DnD/Lore/Cosmology/The_Nameless_Void.md

 The Nameless Void is an entity so ancient and alien that its very presence is a violation of the natural order of existence.
 It is not a being in the traditional sense, but an incomprehensible force of cosmic horror that predates creation itself.
 Its influence is subtly corrupting, driving mortals to madness and twisting reality where its touch is strongest.
 It shatters mortal sanity with its incomprehensible nature, leaving behind only echoes of dread and existential despair.

 ## III.
 Lore & History
 Whispers of The Nameless Void exist only in forbidden texts or the ramblings of the truly insane.
-Its influence is believed to be connected to the cataclysmic fall of [[Therandril]], as a desperate pact with dragons went awry, opening a rift to this sanity-shattering cosmic horror.
-Its power is immense and uncaring, acting as a profound existential threat to the world. [[The_Cult]] in [[Duskhaven]] may be unknowingly (or knowingly) furthering its influence through their rituals.
+Its influence is believed to be connected to the cataclysmic fall of [[Locations/Therandril]], as a desperate pact with dragons went awry, opening a rift to this sanity-shattering cosmic horror.
+Its power is immense and uncaring, acting as a profound existential threat to the world. [[Factions/The_Cult|The Cult]] in [[Locations/Duskhaven]] may be unknowingly (or knowingly) furthering its influence through their rituals.

 ## IV.
 Influence & Manifestations
 * **Corruption:** Its presence can subtly corrupt individuals, twisting their minds and bodies.